Skip to content

-If there’s one Windows 10 feature that I love over previous versions, it is search.
+If there’s one Windows 10 feature I love over previous versions, it is search.
 Not that previous Windows versions didn’t have it, but simply having the Search bar on the taskbar, not inside the start menu makes it more accessible.
 Furthermore, it’s much more accurate in predicting what I’m looking for.
-However, Windows 10 search is not, by default, optimized for speed.
-There are a couple of reasons, one of them being that the Windows 10 search is trying to find web results as well as local files and folders.
+However, Windows 10 search is not optimized for speed.
+There are a couple of reasons, one being that the Windows 10 search is trying to find web results and local files and folders.
 This wasn’t the case on previous versions of Windows.
-I don’t know many people that use Cortana to make internet searches since it uses Bing and Edge.
-That’s not the dream combination of a search engine and web browser most people use.
-If that sounds like you, you can index files on Windows 10 for a faster search.

 The search index is a feature that has been present on previous versions of Windows as well.
 It is a service that creates an index of all files on your Windows 10 computer.
 This is similar to a database index and greatly improves lookup speed.
-If the files you are looking for are indexed, it can be quickly looked up rather than making the computer sort through hundreds of files right when you search.
-Indexing files impacts performance though specifically if you have a lower end PC.
+If the files you are looking for are indexed, they can be quickly looked up rather than making the computer sort through hundreds of files right when you search.
+Indexing files impacts performance though specifically if you have a lower-end PC.
 This is because resources will be utilized in the background to keep the index up to date.
 This is why not all files on your computer are indexed by default.

 If you have a folder with a ton of files that you routinely access and search for files in, indexing can greatly reduce the time it takes to search for these files.